huang-feiyu/xv6-lab/README.md

 ---

-> The following is notes while doing lab.
+> The following is note while doing lab.

 # cow